WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

 * Responsibilities include:
     * Reviewing most Pull Requests against their specific areas of responsibility
     * Reviewing at least 15 PRs per year
-    * Helping other contributors become reviewers
+    * Helping other contributors become Committers
 * Requirements:
     * Experience as a Reviewer for at least 6 months
-    * Is a reviewer
     * Has reviewed, or helped review, at least 15 Pull Requests
     * Has analyzed and resolved test failures in their specific area
     * Has demonstrated an in-depth knowledge of the specific area